davidcgong/personal_site/src/content/2019-03-19-a-framework-for-placing-trades.md

 Slowly but surely, we now see it return from $123 to $138.
 Why?
 Simply because this baby powder scandal did not pose a long-term threat to JNJ.
 This baby powder scandal was just one product out of thousands if not tens of thousands of JNJ products.

 ##### Boeing Case
-Boeing is a more recent case.

->Emotionally, this is a tough one for me largely because it involves human lives.
-I simply wish the families to live the best life they can without their loved ones, and that this tragedy will pave the way for higher regulation for aircraft software and federal approval.

-But, think of it from an investor's perspective.
+Boeing is a more recent and much, much more tragic case, where hundreds of people have lost their lives due to a software bug in the angle of attack system.
+Still, even with this tragic event we can still see the resilience of Boeing as a company that might even get more investors to invest in the company in the long-run.
+The reasoning being that if even a tragic case such as this was not enough to send a large amount of investors from selling off the stock, the company is __almost__ certainly clear for the skies in the long-run.

 An investor understands that Boeing holds an extremely large market share and means of production when it comes to aircraft.
 Nearly all major airlines operate Boeing aircraft, and not exclusively to the Boeing 737 Max Series.

 As of current news, a lot of bad news have been consistently pricing in, ultimately leading to the grounding of all Boeing 737 Max aircraft until a definite resolution has been made.
 This will definitely cut into Boeing's earnings and revenue as the company will have to pay large penalties and deal with PR issues.